 Riggs, Arthur J.(born: 1855 - died: 1936)

 Arthur J. Riggs was born in Shelbyville, KY, the son of Rachel and Lloyd Riggs.
-In 1860, the family was free and is listed in the U.S. Federal Census.
+In 1860, the free family was listed in the U.S. Federal Census.
 Arthur Riggs is regarded as one of the founders of Elkdom among African Americans.
 He took the last name Riggs after being freed from slavery; his family had been owned by Reverend John Tevis, a Carmelite minister.

 For more see History of the Improved Benevolent and Protective Order of Elks of the World, 1898-1954, by C. H. Wesley.